bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO when a spot light dies, make sure to unboost all nearby friends

+-- TODO Are there non-energy, non-ammo, non-fluid type turrets?
+Should we try to fix this mod for them?

 -- TODO When a spotlight spots a foe, there's a moment where there's no light at all.
 --      Maybe we could manually render some kind of 'alert flash' at the enemy location while the transition is happening